Ciantic/wasmyon/README.md

 It initalizes only _one_ `WebAssembly.Memory` object and shares it between the workers.
 It also creates the thread workers within wasm-bindgen JS snippet.

+## TODO

+[ ] Auto scalable worker pool, so that it terminates workers when they are not
+    being utilized for a while...

 ## Footnotes

 1: If you don't want Deno, you still need a file server that is capable of setting headers `Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp`, otherwise SharedArrayBuffer is not defined.
 [See documentation.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer)